chahero/smart-eyes-with-gemma/TECHNICAL_WRITEUP.md

 ## 6. Conclusion

-The Smart Gemma Stick represents a significant step towards practical, impactful on-device AI for accessibility.
+Smart Eyes with Gemma represents a significant step towards practical, impactful on-device AI for accessibility.
 By meticulously integrating YOLOv11, Ollama-served Gemma 3n and Gemma 3, and Piper TTS, we have built a robust system that offers real-time environmental awareness and intelligent voice interaction.
 Our focus on local execution ensures privacy and reliability, demonstrating the transformative potential of compact, multimodal AI in addressing real-world challenges for the visually impaired.

+**Alignment with Gemma 3n Impact Challenge Goals:**
+This project directly embodies the core principles of the Gemma 3n Impact Challenge by leveraging Gemma 3n's unique on-device, offline, and multimodal capabilities to create meaningful social impact.
+Our implementation showcases how advanced AI can be made accessible and practical for assistive technology, with architecture designed for future embedded deployment in real-world devices.

 ## 7. Future Work

-Our commitment to enhancing the Smart Gemma Stick continues beyond this initial implementation.
+Our commitment to enhancing Smart Eyes with Gemma continues beyond this initial implementation.
 Key areas for future development include:

-- **Embedded System Integration**: While the current web-based implementation serves as an effective demo and proof-of-concept, the ideal deployment for the Smart Gemma Stick is as an **embedded system**.
-We plan to explore integrating the core AI and processing logic directly into dedicated hardware, such as a custom-designed smart cane or existing assistive devices like Google Smart Glass.
+- **Embedded System Integration**: While the current web-based implementation serves as an effective demo and proof-of-concept, the ideal deployment for Smart Eyes with Gemma is as an **embedded system**.
+We plan to explore integrating the core AI and processing logic directly into dedicated hardware, such as a custom-designed smart device or existing assistive devices like smart glasses.
 This would enable a more seamless, portable, and always-on user experience, truly realizing the vision of an intelligent companion for the visually impaired.
 - **Gemma Model Consolidation**: We aim to simplify the AI model architecture. **Should future versions of Gemma 3n, when served via Ollama, demonstrate improved and robust image recognition capabilities, we plan to consolidate our AI backend to exclusively utilize Gemma 3n.
 This would further optimize the memory footprint and streamline model management while maintaining comprehensive multimodal functionality.**
 - **Advanced Navigation Features**: Integrating more sophisticated environmental understanding, such as detecting stairs, curbs, and varying terrain, to provide more nuanced navigation guidance.
 - **Enhanced User Customization**: Allowing users to personalize alert sensitivity, voice preferences, and object prioritization.